DaemonEngine/Urcheon/README.md

 Copyright
 ---------

-This script is distributed under the highly permissive and laconic [ISC License](COPYING.md).
+This toolbox is distributed under the highly permissive and laconic [ISC License](COPYING.md).